 What To Expect

 Ok, so I have to admit De Vlaamsche Pot is not the cheapest of places to eat, especially if you’re travelling on a budget.
 But believe me, it is well worth splashing out on.
-You want to experience everything right?
-Well this is, in my view, the best place in Bruges for typical Flemish food.
+You experience everything right?
+Food is an important part of a country’s culture, and so should be tried.
+And, in my view, this is the best place in Bruges for typical Flemish food.

 With local suppliers for pretty much everything, you are truly getting a real taste of Flanders.
 All food is completely traceable and prepared fresh.
 With recipes that have been passed down through the generations, and some that have been rediscovered, you have a taste of history in a modern setting.